1984 Carolinas tornado outbreak: March 28

-These environmental conditions bore strong resemblance to the idealized tornado setup across the Carolinas, and they prompted the SLSU to upgrade areas from eastern Alabama into the Outer Banks of North Carolina to a High risk of severe weather, the first occurrence on record in this portion of the United States.
-As the mesolow moved across the Carolinas, it was supported by a surface trough to its east-northeast which likely formed as a result of differential heating.
+These environmental conditions bore strong resemblance to the idealized tornado setup across the Carolinas, and they prompted the SLSU to upgrade areas from eastern Alabama into the Outer Banks of North Carolina to a high risk of severe weather, the first occurrence on record in this portion of the United States.
+As the meso-low moved across the Carolinas, it was supported by a surface trough to its east-northeast which likely formed as a result of differential heating.
 Strong low-level convergence associated with this feature led to vigorous thunderstorm development in close proximity to the low, where low-level helicity was maximized and highly supportive of supercell thunderstorms.
-These supercells first began producing tornadoes across Upstate South Carolina around 19:15 UTC and continued to do so as they moved northeast, passing between Columbia and Charlotte around 22:00 UTC, near Fayetteville around 00:00 UTC on March 29, and finally ending north of the Albemarle Sound in northeastern North Carolina around 02:00 UTC.
+Supercells first began producing tornadoes across Upstate South Carolina around 19:15 UTC and continued to do so as they moved northeast, passing between Columbia and Charlotte around 22:00 UTC, near Fayetteville around 00:00 UTC on March 29, and finally ending north of the Albemarle Sound in northeastern North Carolina around 02:00 UTC.
+One supercell moving near the center of a low pressure system produced the brunt of the tornadoes that day, of which seven were rated F4 and three F3.
 In total, 24 tornadoes were confirmed, with 11 each in the Carolinas and 2 in Georgia.
-The size and scope of the event drew parallels to the 1884 Enigma tornado outbreak and tornado outbreak on April 16, 2011, and it held the record for number of tornadoes in the Carolinas until that 2011 event.
-Comparisons were also drawn to the 1925 Tri-State tornado outbreak given the progression of an intense collection of tornadoes located near the mesolow.
+The size and scope of the event drew parallels to the 1884 Enigma tornado outbreak and, later, the tornado outbreak of April 16, 2011.
+March 28, 1984 held the record for number of tornadoes in the Carolinas until the latter event, where 39 tornadoes struck the Carolinas, of which 31 struck North Carolina alone.
+To date, it holds the record for the most violent tornadoes seen in the Carolinas on a single day.
+Comparisons were also drawn to the 1925 Tri-State tornado outbreak given the progression of an intense collection of tornadoes located near the meso-low, and the significant track length of an extensive tornado family from South Carolina to North Carolina.

 Confirmed tornadoes

-A preliminary reanalysis by meteorologist Jonathan D. Finch uncovered many unconfirmed and/or possible tornadoes, including the following:
+A preliminary reanalysis by meteorologist Jonathan D. Finch in 2009 uncovered many unconfirmed and/or possible tornadoes, including the following: